zukunft/zukunft.com/docs/llm/pending_prio_2.md

 - the other rules of `docs/llm/json_structure.md` - the triple naming rules, "a word and a triple must never share a name", the value qualifier rules - are still only prose and can be added as further check functions to the same class
+- a calc validation finding discards the complete import file: `import::put_json` hands the same message to `data_object::save`, whose every step is gated by `$msg->is_ok()`, so a result that cannot be reproduced drops the words, triples and values of that file too. the finding belongs to the file and not to the save, so the save needs a message scoped to the mapping errors (see `docs/llm/dependent-errors.md`). the consequence is hard to see, because the database setup continues with the next file and only the next test run reports the missing data, e.g. as 'triple "PV in Switzerland" not found' when the use case file, the last step of the setup, is the one that is left out

 ## change log object names of the link classes